 I’ve been stuck.Have you ever felt stuck?
 I’m talking mentally, emotionally and maybe even professionally stuck.
 Not stuck like, in traffic or stuck, like when you’re in line at a Taco Bell drive thru that’s taking too long but theres now a car behind you and you can’t go anywhere.

 In the last few months, so many people have asked, “what’s new on the blog?” and I just brush it off that I haven’t had time to update and tell them that I’m not really sure if I planned to continue it.
 In reality, I just felt stuck.
 I wasn’t sure how to continue with my blog knowing that I was struggling internally on so many levels.

 A lot has happened since the last time I posted.Let’s start with the GREAT!

 So why was I feeling stuck and internally conflicted?

-that friend is the voice that a lot of have in our minds, that can sometimes be positive and quiet, but also can be negative and loud as ever.
+Well, as all this was happening, an old friend was finding it’s way back into my life… that friend is the voice that a lot of have in our minds, that can sometimes be positive and quiet, but also can be negative and loud as ever.

 As I started to grow my blog, I started comparing myself to other bloggers and the voice would tell me I’m not as good as them, that it’s too hard to learn the proper photography to take my blog to the next level, and what was the point anyway?
 No one reads my blog anyway and even if they do, it’s not different than whats already being done so why even try?